akingkci/Dev-Automation/examples/axe-core/axe-advanced-project1/readme.md

 Usage: node custom-axe.js [options] <paths>

 Options:
-  -V, --version                    output the version number -s, --sitemap <url>              the path to a sitemap -f, --sitemap-find <pattern>     a pattern to find in sitemaps.
-Use with
+  	-V, --version                    output the version number -s, --sitemap <url>              the path to a sitemap
-                                   --sitemap-replace
+	-f, --sitemap-find <pattern>     a pattern to find in sitemaps.
+Use with --sitemap-replace
 	-r, --sitemap-replace <string>   a replacement to apply in sitemaps.
-Use with
+Use with --sitemap-find
-                                   --sitemap-find
-  -x, --sitemap-exclude <pattern>  a pattern to find in sitemaps and exclude
+	-x, --sitemap-exclude <pattern>  a pattern to find in sitemaps and exclude any url that matches
-                                   any url that matches -h, --html-report <dir>          Takes json output and uses pa11y-ci-reporter-html to generate a report
+	-h, --html-report <dir>          Takes json output and uses pa11y-ci-reporter-html to generate a report
                                    in <dir>
-  -h, --help                       display help for command -c, --config <string>            Use an alternate configuration for this analysis,
-                                   default file: config/custom-axe.config.js
+	-h, --help                       display help for command
+	-c, --config <string>            Use an alternate configuration for this analysis, default file: config/custom-axe.config.js
-  -t, --template <string>          Use an alternate template for this analysis,
-                                   default file: config/index.handlebars
+	-t, --template <string>          Use an alternate template for this analysis, default file: config/index.handlebars
+	-l, --logs <Boolean>,            Generate folder and log files, default value: false'
 ```

+### If you want to change the timeout or the amount of concurrent tasks then change these options in custom-axe.config.js

+    concurrency:10,
+    navigationOptions:{
+    	timeout: 10000,
+    },

+you can use timeout: 0 to disabled timeout errors if you're loading a heavy page.

 ### Example implementation of switches

 In a git bash window, run the following command from the /bin/ directory:

-`node custom-axe.js --config config/custom-axe.config.js --template config/index.handlebars -h HTML_Report https://www.saga-it.com`
+`node custom-axe.js --config config/04-custom-axe.config --template config/index.handlebars -h HTML-Rpt-04 -s https://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -x '.*(pdf|jpg|png)$'`

-This will run an accessibility test against a test web site of multiple web pages, with the configuration that is set with the **--config** option and using the template that is set with the **--template** option a folder will be created with the name "***HTML_Report***".
-Inside that folder will be index.html file of that report, it will display the test results and the score.
+This command will run an accessibility test against an external sitemap.xml file with 12 URLs, with the configuration that is set with the **--config** option and using the template that is set with the **--template** option a folder will be created with the name "***HTML-Rpt-04***".
+This report will be saved to that named folder with an index.html file that indicates the first page of the report which displays the test results and a simple results score.

 ## Pre-configured examples

-The /config/ directory contains multiple files with different configurations in each file, which show different features through their configuration settings as follows.
-Use the **--config** option to select any .js file found inside the /config/ directory:
+The /config/ directory contains multiple files with different configurations in each file, showing different features through their configuration settings as follows.
+Use the **--config** option to select any .js file found inside the /config/ directory.
+The pre-configured examples are meant to make it clear how a single script template can be customized by providing multiple examples:

+- ***Example 1: 01-custom-axe.js***

+  - Runs against all default axe-core rules

+  - Runs against URLs embedded in the script

+  - Syntax: `node custom-axe.js --config config/01-custom-axe.config --template config/index.handlebars -h HTML-Rpt-01`

+- ***Example 2: 02-custom-axe.js***

+  - Runs against only preferred axe-core rules

+  - Runs against URLs embedded in the script

+  - Syntax: `node custom-axe.js --config config/02-custom-axe.config --template config/index.handlebars -h HTML-Rpt-02`

+- ***Example 3: 03-custom-axe.js***

-- **Run all axe rules when testing**: 01-custom-axe.js.
+  - Runs against all default axe-core rules

+  - Runs against URLs identified in an external sitemap.xml file

+  - Syntax:  `node custom-axe.js --config config/03-custom-axe.config --template config/index.handlebars -h HTML-Rpt-03 -s http://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -x '.*(pdf|jpg|png)$'`

+- ***Example 4: 04-custom-axe.js***

-- **Run only certain rules that are TTv5 friendly**: 02-custom-axe.js
+  - Runs against only preferred axe-core rules
+  - Runs against URLs identified in an external sitemap.xml file
+  - Syntax: `node custom-axe.js --config config/04-custom-axe.config --template config/index.handlebars -h HTML-Rpt-04 -s http://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -x '.*(pdf|jpg|png)$'`

 ## The syntax of the config files

-- **Urls**: urls can be a string or a function, functions would use in case the url needs authentication, functions take a browser puppeteer that can be used to perform certain actions before returning the url to run against axe.
+- **Urls**: Urls can be a string or a function.
+Functions would be used if accessing the url requires authentication.
+Functions use  *puppeteer* that can be used to perform certain actions before returning the url to run against.

   Login function example: